tmp2tmp/eee/docs/README.md

 # Vane

-**---  A multiple dispatch library for C++14 ---
+**---  A multiple-dispatch library for C++14 ---
      + including some meta-programming facilities**
 &nbsp;
 &nbsp;
 &nbsp;
 ### Abstract
-Vane implements multiple dispatch in three ways
+Vane implements multiple-dispatch in three ways
 based on the runtime type of the mutiple arguments of
 - intact ordinary polymorphic classes
 - wrapper classes of polymorphic classes that have the same base